MSUSEL/msusel-snort-network-quality/README.md

 ### Steps
   1. Create a Benign File
-      * This file will be referred to as file_to_send.txt.
+      * This file will be referred to as 'file_to_send.txt.'
   3. Find a Port Number
       * `netstat -an | grep 4444`
       * `netstat -an | grep LISTEN | grep 4444`